 Being active in the eco-cultural tourism industry of my people’s traditional territories for well over twenty years, I have learned exactly what people expect and want when they come to enjoy the wildlife of our region.
 By being the only sea kayak operation of the Orca Realm with a heavy First Nations cultural component, you are going to find no other sea kayak tour that offers such a unique experience.

-2010 shall see our aboriginal guides sharing numerous cultural adventures, while also seeing that you have safe enjoyable paddles from our Orca Bay Base Camp.
+We recruit and train aboriginal guides to share numerous cultural adventures, while also seeing that you have safe enjoyable paddles from our Orca Bay Base Camp.
 Situated in a pocket of ancient old growth trees with our traditional cabins and guides sharing stories that have been passed down countless family generations, allows one to feel as though they have stepped back in time.
 Demonstrations of our ways and traditional entertainment are also shared with all.

 Each cabin is made of red cedar so that it looks, feels, and smells like the long house (big-house’s) of old.
 Best of all it has windows along the side with curtains, so that one can enjoy the breathtaking views of passing whales, cruise ships at night, towering mountains, and of coarse the surround of coastal rainforest, all from the comfort of your bed.
 Living in this rainforest for years, I have personally wondered why anyone would want to be in a tent, when they can sleep in comfort as our ancestors have for thousands of years.